binodmx/cli-apim/README.md

 2. Check `config.py` file to change configurations if the APIM is not deployed in localhost
 3. Run `python cli-apim.py` command to start the CLI

-> This is an interactive CLI, so you don't need to remember any command.
-Just follow the instructions.
+> This is an interactive CLI, you don't need to remember any command.